 Ladle a bit under 1/3 of the Besciamella (Bechamel) sauce to just cover the base of the prepared baking dish.
 Cover the Besciamella with a layer of pasta sheets that overlap slightly.
 Spoon Besciamella sauce where the pasta overlaps.
 Ladle 1/2 of the pumpkin and sage sauce over the pasta sheets.
 Arrange a layer of the zucchini over the pumpkin and sage sauce.
 Cover with a layer of pasta sheets, overlapping slightly.
 Ladle half of the remaining Besciamella sauce to cover the pasta (including where the pasta overlaps).
 Sprinkle 1/2 of the mozzarella cheese evenly over the Besciamella, followed by an even layer of the baby spinach.
 Arrange a layer of pasta sheets, overlapping slightly.
 Ladle the remaining pumpkin and sage sauce in an even layer over the pasta sheets, followed by an even layer of the remaining Besciamella.
 Sprinkle the remaining mozzarella cheese.
 Finish with an even layer of Parmigiano Reggiano sprinkled to cover the lasagne and few knobs of butter (or margarine) on top.

-Bake for 40 minutes, covering with aluminium foil half way through cooking.
-Remove from the oven.
+Bake for 40 minutes, then remove from the oven.
 To confirm that the lasagne is cooked, insert a knife in the centre of the baking dish and hold it there for a few seconds – if the knife blade is hot, the lasagne is ready.
 Leave to rest for a minimum of 10 minutes before serving.

 Cut the Vegetable lasagne into 6 portions and serve immediately – buon appetito.